Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-03-instructors.md

 - Emily Griffin

 She is active in creative coding and is producing exceptional and advanced work here in Media Arts.
-She will hold weekly lab hours in the "127 media arts lab".
-These times will be posted in the instructor tab above.
+She will hold weekly lab hours in - McGill 227 (The East Conference room in the Media Arts hallway).
+These times will be posted in the ["Instructors"]({{site.baseurl}}/instructors/) tab above.
 They will also be helping with assessment and contributing as sources of knowledge in the class issues forum.

 <!-- videos -->